Molikano/Sandokan/README.md

   <p align="center">
     <em>Train with reasoning, optimize with precision.</em>
     <br />
-    A from-scratch C++ neural network training engine — no Python, no PyTorch.
+    A CPU-first C++ neural network training engine built for on-device learning — no Python, no PyTorch, no GPU required.
     <br /><br />
     <a href="#core-features"><strong>Explore the docs »</strong></a>
     &nbsp;&middot;&nbsp;